-Monday March 14th, 2016 at 7pm Hope Lutheran Church 2152 W. Graf Street in Bozeman viewing in the famous caldera of Ngorongoro Crater.
+Monday March 14th, 2016 at 7pm Hope Lutheran Church 2152 W. Graf Street in Bozeman

-Adventure at their March 14th program with Wes Krause. founder of African Madness Environments and Mountain adventure travel.
-Wes will share with us some of the highlights of walking in Arusha National Park, elephant watching in Tarangire, soda lake ecosystems of the Great Rift Valley, walking in the vast wilderness zones of Serengeti National Park and game
+Sacajawea Audubon takes you on an African Adventure at their March 14th program with Wes Krause, founder of African Environments and Mountain Madness adventure travel.
+Wes will share with us some of the highlights of walking in Arusha National Park, elephant watching in Tarangire, soda lake ecosystems of the Great Rift Valley, walking in the vast wilderness zones of Serengeti National Park and game viewing in the famous caldera of Ngorongoro Crater.